AlexDCode/AutomatedRadioEvaluationSuite/docs/readthedocs/source/code_antenna.md

 **Description:**

-This function generates a 3D radiation pattern plot for the antenna based on the specified frequency.
+This function generates a 3D radiation pattern plot for the antenna based on the specified frequency and gain type.
 It creates a 3D visualization of the antenna's radiation characteristics using theta, phi, and gain values from the application data.
 The function:

-- Extracts the antenna gain data for the selected frequency
+- Extracts the antenna gain data for the selected frequency and gain type
 - Processes angle data for consistent representation
 - Creates a properly formatted gain matrix
 - Renders the 3D radiation pattern with appropriate visual elements